 Central Cary TIF District (TIF #3)

-The Village of Cary is in the process of reviewing the potential implementation of a new third TIF District referred to as the Central Cary TIF District (TIF #3).
+The Village of Cary has approved the Central Cary TIF District (TIF #3).
 The Central Cary TIF District consists of an area generally located along the US Route 14 corridor within the original 1893 corporate limits of the Village of Cary, and generally bounded by Cary-Algonquin Road on the West, Silver Lake Road, Park Avenue, Pearl Street, E Main Street, and Spring Beach Way on the North, the Fox River on the East, and Cary Road, Charlotte Place, Krenz Avenue, and Norman Drive on the South.
 The Central Cary TIF currently contains a mix of commercial, retail, industrial, institutional, and residential buildings across 253 tax parcels.
 Forty-three (43) percent of the structures within the proposed TIF area are over 100 years old.

-The proposed Central Cary TIF District is intended to assist the Village of Cary with the implementation of directives from the Village’s 2015 Comprehensive Plan (PDF) and the 2021 Downtown Cary Strategic Plan (PDF).
-The Central Cary TIF District will incorporate parcels which were originally part of the expired Route 14 TIF (TIF #1) and existing Cary Station TIF (TIF #2).
-The Village is anticipating terminating TIF #2 prior to the creation of the new Central Cary TIF District.
+The Central Cary TIF District is to assist the Village of Cary with the implementation of directives from the Village’s 2015 Comprehensive Plan (PDF) and the 2021 Downtown Cary Strategic Plan (PDF).
+The Central Cary TIF District incorporates parcels which were originally part of the expired Route 14 TIF (TIF #1) and existing Cary Station TIF (TIF #2).
+The Village terminated TIF #2 prior to the creation of the new Central Cary TIF District.

 Central Cary TIF Related Historical Documents